Table of Contents

 Growth Limits

-Even though China has been growing rapidly, some believe the nature of the Chinese government could stifle innovation going forward.
+Though there’s been economic growth in China, some believe the nature of the Chinese government could stifle innovation going forward.
 Which industries survive and which ones don’t can sometimes be determined by a simple forced government decision.
 One perspective is that China’s best growth days are behind it.

 Are Chinese Stocks Undervalued?